pypr/pysph/docs/source/installation.rst

 - Once you have installed EDM, run the following::

-  > edm install mayavi pyside cython matplotlib jupyter nose mock
+  > edm install mayavi pyside cython matplotlib jupyter nose mock pip psutil
   > edm shell
+  > pip install mako execnet

 Once you are done with this, please skip ahead to :ref:`installing-visual-c++`.